Skinks still a focus of highway widening

 Understanding how such work affects wetlands, hammocks, sandy areas and other environments allows the agency to come up with the least interruptive alternatives when building roads, intersections, and other projects, Rose said.
 The department then holds a public workshop to show the public the various design or development alternatives, Rose said.

-“We come up with designs to show the public so they know the options of how the finished project will look, look like, would look like these,” Rose said.
+“We come up with designs to show the public so they know the options of how the finished project will look,” Rose said.
 “We like to come up with a few (designs).”

 The results of the present skink study won’t be published for some time, but the skink population will be considered in the next design.